acao780/Making-Journey/journal-pages/week-01.md

 ![Laugh Data Portrait - Timeline View](../assets/week-01/des240-picture03.jpg)
 *This data portrait tracks when I laugh and what makes me laugh over one week (Monday March 9 to Sunday March 15).
-Total: 21 laughter events recorded throughout the week*
+Total: 19 laughter events recorded throughout the week*

 ## Reflection

 ### What did you choose to track, and why?

-I chose to track **what makes me laugh and when** because laughter is something I experience daily but never really think about.
+I chose to track what makes me laugh and when** because laughter is something I experience daily but never really think about.
 I was curious about the patterns in my laughter—when do I laugh the most?
 What triggers it?
 Who makes me laugh the most?
 This topic also felt aligned with the course's humanistic approach to data, as laughter is emotional, social, and deeply personal.

 ### What was it like to collect and visualise this data?